iffse/burnback-qt/README.md

 - `inlet 0`: The boundary is an inlet, where the propellant starts to burn.
 The number after the condition is the initial condition applied in that boundary.
 - `outlet`: Used for boundaries where the combustion ends, like the shell of the container.
 - `symmetry 45`: Used to indicate that a boundary defines a symmetry.
-Numbers after the condition is the angle with respect to the x asis.
+Numbers after the condition is the angle of the symmetry line with respect to the x asis.
 - `recession 1` (optional): Used to indicate the recession velocity of a node, defaults to 1.

 Example files of Gmsh can be found at [examples/gmsh](./examples/gmsh).
 The commands to be executed to obtain the Json file are: